 - Flowering: July – September

-- Prefers a well drained sweet soil and a sunny position
+- Prefers well-drained sweet soil and a sunny position

 - Divide every three years to maintain vigor

-- Cut back once flowering has finished to promote bushiness.
+- Cut back once flowering has finished promoting bushiness.

 0,5g approx 400 seeds – £3.25